 Cheshire runs an inclusive kindergarten class, where children with physical and developmental disabilities learn alongside their peers without disabilities.
 Children receive extra educational support where needed, and gain valuable social interaction skills.
 We offer subsidies to cover the cost of school fees, books, and transportation to older children with disabilities.
 They may not have been able to attend school when they were younger, due to their disability.
 Through these programs, we're working to ensure that all children reach their potential.

-Our partnerships with Hope Enterprises, Hope College and Cheshire Services have had the following results:
+Our partnership with Cheshire Services has had the following results:

 - Over 800 children with disabilities have received educational support (Harar)